yonatanbe/git_workshop/exercises/reset.md

 each time now we are going to use another reset method. please run ```git status``` and ```git log``` and ```cat file``` before and after each line to see the effect of each command.

-#### a note on HEAD with tilde and caret
+#### a note on referencing HEAD's parents
-HEAD~ is the parent of the current commit. you can also specify a number: ~2 is the commit's grandparent = the parent of its parent. sometimes you see HEAD^ - you can read more about it [here](http://www.paulboxley.com/blog/2011/06/git-caret-and-tilde).
+HEAD~ is the parent of the current commit. you can also specify a number: ~2 is the commit's grandparent = the parent of its parent. sometimes you see HEAD^ - it is also the parent of the current commit. confused? you can read more about it [here](http://www.paulboxley.com/blog/2011/06/git-caret-and-tilde).

 #### soft reset
 * status & log && cat!